NonLogicalDev/gofancyimports/README.md

 If your organization or project happens to use a convention that does not fit within the group 2, and you wish to modify an existing tool like fumpt, it ends up being rather difficult endeavor as these tools have not been designed with simple extensiblity in mind.
-This project stems from a whish to make programmaticaly defining rules for organizing imports simple and composable.
+This project stems from a wish to make programmaticaly defining rules for organizing imports simple and composable.

 Lucky for us Go is blessed with a very well documented parser and AST implementation, however one of its biggest shortcomings is dealing with comments, and whitespace, especially around imports, because beyond the bare basics it ALL all about managing comments and whitespace.
-With advent of tools like [`go analysis`][3] which are very flexible about inspecting and modifying code, a compatibel tool for programmatically working with imports groupings is sorely needed to provide a simple way of implementing an organization wide import style.
+With advent of tools like [`go analysis`][3] which are very flexible about inspecting and modifying code, a compatible tool for programmatically working with imports groupings is sorely needed to provide a simple way of implementing an organization wide import style to avoid editor configurations fighting each other.

 ## Solution `gofancyimports`

-A tool that exposes import groups as a concept to the rule writer, and allow them to reorder, merge and split them deterministically.
+A tool that exposes import groups as a concept to the rule writer, and allow them to reorder, merge and split them deterministically, taking care of everything else.

-The biggest selling point of this library is that you don't have to become an AST expert to write an import transform using this library, everything is handled sensibly and automatically, you just provide a function that takes existing import gropuings (nicely abstracted) and transform it into a list of groupings you desire.
+The biggest selling point of this library is that you don't have to become an AST expert to write an import transform using this library, everything is handled sensibly and automatically, you just provide a function that takes existing import groupings (nicely abstracted) and transform it into a list of groupings you desire.
 All comments will be hoisted and adjusted for you.

 This framework takes away the difficulty from dealing with floating comments, and whitespace between import spec groupings, by exposing import declarations and groupings as simple structs that you can freely modify.
-All of the complexity of rebuilding the imports to your spec represented by those structs is taken care of.
+All of the complexity of rebuilding the imports AST to your spec represented by those structs is taken care of.

 This framework can understand import clauses like this (See `Fig 1`).
-For example: all comments in the below figure are structurally parsed and when transformed are properly positioned, no matter how you reorder the import groups, all complexity of recomputing offsets is completely abstracted away.
+For example: all comments in the below figure are structurally parsed and when transformed are properly positioned, no matter how you reorder the import groups, all complexity of recomputing AST offsets is completely abstracted away.

 <table>